ishancoder/attendance-app-refactoring/README.md

 # attendance-app-refactoring
-Udacity's attendance app (Java Script Design Patterns) Refactored.
+###Udacity's attendance app (Java Script Design Patterns) Refactored.
+code is now restructured in more readable and organizable format.